-- The upper controls are locked out. - The lower controls switch must be reset or the machine will not operate.
+- The upper controls are locked out. - The lower controls switch must be reset or the machine will not operate. - The machine will not operate from the lower controls if the upper controls switch is tripped.

 EMERGENCY LOWERING

 IF THE CONTROL SYSTEM FAILS WHILE THE PLATFORM IS ELEVATED, USE THE EMERGENCY LOWERING PROCEDURE TO SAFELY LOWER THE PLATFORM.